jezzarax/deqa/README.md

 ## Questions

+* Data processing considerations
+  * Why and when does data locality matter?
+  * Why and when is multi-region replication needed?
+What are the pros and cons there?

 * MapReduce
   * What is map-reduce programming model?
   * When and why would you use and?
 When and why not?